- Brain Basics

 - 10-15% of patients diagnosed with a brain aneurysm will harbor more than one aneurysm

-- 4 out of 7 people who recover from a ruptured brain aneurysm will have disabilities
+- 4 out of 7 people who recover from a ruptured brain aneurysm will suffer neurological deficits.

 - Brain aneurysms are most prevalent in people ages 35-60, but can occur at any age

 - Women, more than men, suffer from brain aneurysms at a ratio of 3:2